How Do Braces Work? | Orthodontic Gallery | Gants Hill IG2

 The Components of Braces

+Traditional braces and even Lingual braces (not removable aligner systems like Invisalign) have three or four components.
 The first component is the bracket; This is usually made out of metal, though also may be made out of ceramic if a more aesthetic option has been chosen.
 These brackets will have little hooks or doors, which the wire is threaded onto.
 The wire is held into the bracket by either closing the door (a self-ligating bracket) or by applying a tiny little elastic ligature over the top of the wire, to the four corner hooks on the bracket.
 (These are the colours you’ll be able to choose and have changed!)
+The second component is the glue; This is what your Orthodontist will use to attach your bracket to your tooth.
+In cases where more serious treatment is required, some metal bands and some glue may be used to give the braces more anchorage.
+The third piece is the wire; Also know as an archwire, this is the thin, horse-shoe shaped piece of metal that runs from one bracket to another.
+This is actually what’s changed at your adjustment appointments.
+The last common component is the elastic; For patients that need their bite to be corrected in some way, the elastic rubber band is essential.
+It is strung between a hook on an upper bracket to a hook on a lower bracket, pulling the upper jaw backwards to help fix an overbite or the lower jaw backwards to fix and under-bite.

 Rubber bands can be used for a variety of different situations, especially for helping to improve bite discrepancies and off-centre midlines.
 Some patients will have lots of rubber bands, some might have no bands at all.